DevZep/cfi-referral-api/README.md

 ## Deployment

+We are using [seed.run](https://seed.run) which autmatically deploys the project to the `dev` stage when we push changes to the `master` branch.
+The stages can be promoted to `stageing` and `production` via the seed.run app.

+However, you can also deploy the app or individual functions using the `serverless` cli tool as follows.

 Lets say you want to make a change to the `create` function.
 You can make the change locally, test locally and then deploy.
 The way to deploy a single function is as follows:

 ```